3saster/fullscrn_huds/readme.txt

                        Harmony), Heretic and Hexen with optional transparency and level stats display

-Additional Info      : 1) Only works with GZDoom and compatible sourceports.
+Additional Info      : 1) Only works with GZDoom 4.2.0+, LZDoom 3.8.3+, and other equivalent ports.
                        2) Adds new option menu under "HUD Options" called "Fullscreen Status Bar" (at the bottom).
                        3) Available options: